Morretes, Paraíba, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Check that you find the right type.
-Most adapters available online are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and N. Ensure that you get the right type.
+A lot of adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 Luggage scale to avoid fees